General Information

 Rights Reserved Statement

 The School of Radiography reserves the right to modify, revoke or add to regulations at any time, through normal academic and hospital channels.
-This includes the right to change credit for courses, fees charged, graduation requirements, and any regulations affecting students whether they be academic or pertaining to student life.
+This includes the right to change credit for courses, fees charged, graduation requirements, and any regulations affecting students whether they are academic or pertaining to student life.